 If a client consistently requires your services, then you can sign up for a retainer agreement.
 In this contract, the client pays you in advance for services to be provided at a future date.
 As a coach, you agree to be available for a specified number of hours within a certain timeframe.

 As identified by the Corporate Finance Institute, the service provider receives a regular monthly fee and agrees to provide a set number of hours of service.
-It is popular in the consultancy sector, especially legal and business coaching.
+It is popular in the consultancy sector.

 If you choose retainer agreements as your preferred pricing model, you will enjoy the following benefits: